WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 ### `updateUserMeta`

-With [`updateUserMeta`](/blueprints/steps#updateUserMeta) step you can update any user meta data.
-For example, you could update the meta data of the default `admin` user of any WordPress installation:
+With [`updateUserMeta`](/blueprints/steps#updateUserMeta) step, you can update any user metadata.
+For example, you could update the metadata of the default `admin` user of any WordPress installation:

 ```json
 "steps": [